BAR H Ranch Ride

 Gavilan Hills, California

 The Bar H Ride will no longer be an AERC Endurance Ride due to the Swigart Article advising all parties that AERC rides are “roller derbies on horseback”.
 Management feels we can no longer conduct an endurance ride through Hanford Park with that kind of irresponsible accusations in the background.
 Last year we made a half-hearted attempt at an AERC clinic but there were only three entries, so we gave up.
 This year we will try again but this time it will simply be a trail rides through the park and surrounding area using the best trails of previous Bar H events.
-The Intro/Duck Rides will count for year end XP Mileage awards.
-The fee for the clinic and trail ride is $75.00.
-Participation awards and lunch are included.
-Annie may be talked into cooking an evening meal on Saturday.
+There won’t be any fees but donations would be appreciated if Annie can be talked into cooking an evening meal on Saturday.
 We will try for a short clinic on GPS use and an informal chat about old times in the endurance world.
-You are welcome to come early on Friday and leave at your leisure on Sunday.
+You are welcome to come early on Saturday and leave at your leisure on Sunday.
 If you are still there on Monday you will be put to work.